Elemental Science Classic Series

 Chemistry for the Grammar Stage - grades 3-4

-Optional lapbooking plans and templates that coordinate with some of the courses are also available.
+Optional coloring pages and lapbooking plans with templates that coordinate with some of the courses are also available.

 While Noeo and the Classic series are similar in many ways, it seems that this series is closer to the classical approach described in The Well-Trained Mind while Noeo leans more toward Charlotte Mason methodology.
 Reflecting that difference, there is more emphasis on written work, acquisition of facts, and testing in the Classic series than in Noeo.
 In addition, the Classic series makes “notebook” creation easier by providing the separate student books with much of the work already done for you and requiring no reproduction or printing of worksheets (if you purchase print editions).